chromium/chromium/base/test/android/javatests/src/org/chromium/base/test/transit/README.md

 related production code.

-The exception is the core of the Transit Layer, for example `PageStation`, which is not owned by specific teams, and will be owned by Clank Code Health and Clank EngProd.
+The exception is the core of the Transit Layer, for example `PageStation`, which is not owned by specific teams, and will be owned by Clank Build/Code Health.

+## Specific Cases

+### Back Button Behavior {#backbutton}

+A transition triggered by the back button is just like any other transition method declared in the `TransitStation` or `StationFacility`.
+Use `t -> Espresso.pressBack()` as a trigger.